-Hallmarked in Sheffield, 1933 by Brook & Son, this charming Pair of George V Sterling Silver Pepper Pots are capstan style.
-They are plain, except for reeded bands at the base and top.
-Each pot is 2.5"(6.5cm) high, 2"(5cm) handle to edge, 1.5"(3cm) in diameter, with a combined weight of 2.96 troy ounces.
+Hallmarked in Sheffield in 1933 by Brook & Son, this charming Pair of George V, Sterling Silver Pepper Pots, are in the 'Kitchen pepper style' and feature reed detailing.
+Each pepper pot measures 2.5"(6.5cm) tall, by 2"(5cm) from handle to side, by 1.5"(3cm) in deep, and the pair together weigh 2.96 troy ounces.

 £265ADD TO BASKET MORE PHOTOS

 Hallmarked in Sheffield in 1933 by Mappin & Webb, this handsome, Art Deco, Sterling Silver Dish, is octagonal in shape, standing on four bracket feet, and features art deco piercing, and a stepped border.
 The dish measures 1.5"(4cm) tall, by 10"(25.5cm) wide and deep, and weighs 18 troy ounces.

 Hallmarked in London in 1933 by Richard Comyns, this very handsome, Britannia Standard Silver Armada Dish, is of traditional form.
 The armada dish measures 1.5"(4cm) tall, by 9"(23cm) in diameter, and weighs 17 troy ounces.

 £975ADD TO BASKET MORE PHOTOS